openownership/data-standard/docs/schema.md

 We have currently modelled the schema with the option for:

-* (1) Entity, person, qualification and provenance statements to be nested inside a beneficial ownership statement;
+* (1) Entity, person and provenance statements to be nested inside a beneficial ownership statement;
 * (2) Each kind of statement to be provided at the same level of heiarchy, with a cross-reference between them;

 This second option is sketched out with a view of serialisations that may make use of the [JSON Lines](http://jsonlines.org/) format for sharing or streaming large quantities of statements, rather than enclosing all statements ot be exchanged in a single object.